 6. Hong Kong

-But the main event is the horse races at the Sha Tin racetrack on the festival’s third day, when the region’s best jockeys compete for the Chinese New Year Cup in front of 100,000 roaring spectators.
+Entertainers come from as far as the United States and Germany for a chance to perform at the famous Hong Kong New Year parade.
+The main event is the horse races at the Sha Tin racetrack on the festival’s third day, when the region’s best jockeys compete for the Chinese New Year Cup in front of 100,000 roaring spectators.

 7. Harbin, China

 If you prefer winter festivals to spring ones, the celebrations in Harbin are perfect for you.
-This provincial capital combines the traditions of Chinese New Year with its own Ice and Snow festival among a village of huge, brightly-lit ice and snow sculptures.
+This provincial capital combines the traditions of Chinese New Year with its own Ice and Snow festival among a village of huge, bright ice and snow sculptures.

 8. New York City, United States

 With a large population of Chinese of its own, New York knows how to do Chinese New Year right.
 The firecracker ceremony and cultural festival on the first day of the Lunar New Year starts with midday fireworks and continues well after the sun goes down.
+On the second weekend after the Chinese New Year, the annual parade, complete with dragons, dancers, and traditional delicacies, winds its way through lower Manhattan’s Chinatown.

 9. London, England